 During the holidays, we fill our homes with additional objects and lights.
-While these decorations add to the feel of the season, they also introduce additional hazards.
-From Christmas trees to candles to electrical outlets, keep the happy in your holiday with some basic prevention.
+While these decorations add to the feel of the season, they also introduce potential additional hazards.
+From Christmas trees to candles to electrical outlets, keep the happy in your holiday with some basic accident prevention.

 Start With The Tree